Two-Tone Kitchen Cabinets: Trend or Timeless Design Choice?

 Full-Overlay Cabinetry

-Full overlay cabinetry features doors and drawer fronts that cover most (or all) of the cabinet face frame, leaving minimal space between doors.
-This creates a clean, cohesive appearance that works beautifully across many design styles.
+To begin with, full overlay cabinetry features doors and drawer fronts that cover most (or all) of the cabinet face frame, leaving minimal space between doors.
+As a result, this creates a clean, cohesive appearance that works beautifully across many design styles.

 Why homeowners love it: